I would like to find good homes for the feral cats I have been feeding. Is this possible?

 3] How can I tell if a cat is stray or feral?

 Observe the cats appearance and behavior.
-A stray cat is likely to approach you, although usually not close enough for you to touch him.
+A stray cat is likely to approach you, though not always close enough for you to touch him.
 If you put food down, a stray cat will likely start to eat it right away.
-A stray cat is often vocal, sometimes talking insistently, and may look disheveled, as if he is unaccustomed to dealing with conditions on the street.
-A stray cat may be seen at all hours of the day.
-A feral cat is silent, will not approach humans, and generally will be seen only from dusk to dawn, unless extraordinarily hungry and foraging for food.
+A stray cat is often vocal, and may look disheveled, as if he is unaccustomed to dealing with conditions on the street.
+A feral cat is often silent and will not approach humans.
 A feral cat has adapted to conditions and is likely to be well groomed.
 If you put food down for a feral cat, he will wait until you move away from the area before approaching the food.

 4] I would like to find good homes for the feral cats I have been feeding.
 Is this possible?